 When I married, I kept my maiden name of Loe.
 It’s not very old, but it’s unusual.
 Just three letters that most people in the United States try to make into four, or five, or six.
 When I’ve tried surname DNA matches, I find people from England named Low or Lowe who emigrated from England to the Carolinas in colonial times.

-So I’m a Loe from Loesmoen, the name of the farm where my great-grandfather, Hans Christensen Loe, was born in almost exactly one hundred years before me (and my cousin Wanda) in 1854.
-The joy I experienced several years ago, finding Hans in a baptism record and discovering the real origin of my surname, was great.
+So I’m a Loe from Loesmoen, the first syllable of the name of the farm where my great-grandfather, Hans Christensen Loe was born.
+He came into the world almost exactly one hundred years before me (and my cousin Wanda) in 1854.
+The joy I experienced several years ago, finding Hans in a baptism record and discovering the real origin of my surname, was really wonderful.

 And I experienced equal joy going to Norway for the first time in July, fulfilling a dream of mine for ancestry travel to the first of five of my ancestors’ European countries.